-In recognition that there are many available NPL search tools and their use is often complex, examiners have been provided and are encouraged to use the services of trained professional on-line search personnel located in the Technology Centers (Information Technology Resource Person (ITRP)) and in the Scientific and Technical Information Center (STIC) for NPL searching.
+In recognition that there are many available NPL search tools and their use is often complex, examiners have been provided and are encouraged to use the services of trained professional on-line search personnel located in the Technology Centers’ EICs for NPL searching.
 See MPEP § 901.06(a) for services available in STIC.

 In crowded, highly developed arts where most claimed inventions are directed to improvements, patent documents, including patent application publications, may serve as the primary reference source.
 Search tool selection in such arts may focus heavily on those providing patent document coverage.

 Automated search tools covering patent documents usually provide both a classified and text search capability.
 Text search can be powerful, especially where the art includes well-established terminology and the search need can be expressed with reasonable accuracy in textual terms.
 However, it is rare that a text search alone will constitute a thorough search of patent documents.
-Some combination of text search with other criteria, in particular classification, would be a normal expectation in most technologies.
+Some combination of text search with other search criteria (e.g., classification, chemical structure, or molecular sequence) would be a normal expectation in most technologies.

 Examiners will recognize that it is sometimes difficult to express search needs accurately in textual terms.
 This occurs often, though not exclusively, in mechanical arts where, for example, spatial relationships or shapes of mechanical components constitute important aspects of the claimed invention.
 In such situations, text searching can still be useful by employing broader text terms, with or without classification parameters.
 The traditional method of browsing all patent documents in one or more classifications will continue to be an important part of the search strategy when it is difficult to express search needs in textual terms.

-A proper field of search normally includes the subclass in which the claimed subject matter of an application would be properly classified.
-It is not necessary to search areas in which it could reasonably have been determined that there was a low probability of finding the best reference(s).
+A proper field of search normally includes the classification locations in which the claimed subject matter of an application would be properly classified.
+However, if the proper classification does not correspond to the subject matter found in the claims, it is not necessary to search areas in which it could reasonably have been determined that there was a low probability of finding the best reference(s).

-In outlining a field of search, the examiner should note every class and subclass under the U.S. Patent Classification system and other organized systems of literature that may have material pertinent to the subject matter as claimed.
+In outlining a field of search, the examiner should note every classification location (i.e. group/subgroup of the Cooperative Patent Classification or class/subclass of the U.S. Patent Classification) under the utilized classification system and other organized systems of literature that may have material pertinent to the subject matter as claimed, including those which have been assigned by a foreign Office, another USPTO examiner, or by the classification contractor.
 Every subclass, digest, and cross-reference art collection pertinent to each type of invention claimed should be included, from the largest combination through the various subcombinations to the most elementary part.
 The field of search should extend to all probable areas relevant to the claimed subject matter and should cover the disclosed features which might reasonably be expected to be claimed.
 The examiner should consult with other examiners and/or supervisory patent examiners, especially with regard to applications covering subject matter unfamiliar to the examiner.